 45178 | Tu 1:00-3:20 PM | Wescoe 1009 - LAWRENCE (12-wk)

 English 800 prepares students for graduate coursework and exams, the writing of a scholarly thesis or dissertation, and the submission of work to the larger scholarly community.
 Assignments facilitate the acquisition of skills and tools essential to these activities.
-Across the fall and spring semesters, students will acquire strategies for reading scholarly writing; produce a range of professional genres, including conference proposals; learn more about their selected areas of study and the best venues for sharing work in those areas; and develop a comprehensive plan for their graduate studies.
-This semester, in addition to continuing our exploration of methods, we will learn about research resources in English studies, practice writing conference proposals, research areas of scholarly focus, and develop individual academic plans.
+Across the Fall and Spring semesters, students will acquire strategies for reading scholarly writing; produce a range of professional genres, including conference proposals; learn more about their selected areas of study and the best venues for sharing work in those areas; and develop a comprehensive plan for their graduate studies.
+In the Spring semester, in addition to continuing our exploration of methods, we will learn about research resources in English Studies, practice writing conference abstracts, conduct more research on areas of scholarly focus, and further develop individual academic plans.